 Uses in Powdered Form

 Bentonite as a powder, poses an inhalation risk to an unprotected user.
-Industrial workers often suffer from inflamed lungs due to breathing in bentonite powder and its impurities.
+Industrial workers often have inflamed lungs due to breathing in bentonite powder and its impurities.
 While bentonite itself does not have any carcinogenic effects according to a Material Safety Data Sheet (MSDS) provided by Reade Advanced Materials a bentonite supplier, the impurities mixed in with the powder cause the most damage.
 Powdered bentonite has several applications from kitty litter to animal feed and therefore it can be hard to escape its presence.
 Bentonite powder can also be a skin and eye irritant according to the MSDS.
 When working with sodium bentonite, it is a good idea to wear proper safety equipment to mitigate its potential to cause harm.

 Uses in Cosmetics